Live Chat Now

 While all CPAs are accountants, not all accountants are CPAs.
 Only those who have met their state’s educational, ethics and work experience requirements and have passed the uniform CPA exam can call themselves a CPA.
 There are certain jobs within the field of accounting that only a CPA can do, making earning your CPA license something to consider if you’re looking to pursue these types of roles.

 Accountants, on a basic level, maintain and analyze financial records.
 Accountants may work in a variety of industries, and may assist with financial planning, investment strategy or keeping track of a company’s financial information.
-They use methods such as generally accepted accounting principles (GAAP), a common set of accounting rules, standards and procedures issued by the Financial Accounting Standards Board.
+They use methods such as generally accepted accounting principles (GAAP), a common set of accounting rules, standards and procedures for financial reporting issued by the Financial Accounting Standards Board.
 Public companies in the United States must follow GAAP when their accountants compile their financial statements.

 There are several different types of accountants, each with different areas of focus and responsibilities such as tax accounting, financial accounting and forensic accounting.